-1. Power tool plugs must match the outlet.
+- 1. Power tool plugs must match the outlet.
 Never modify the plug in any way.
 Do not use any adapter plugs with earthed (grounded) power tools.
-Unmodified plugs and matching outlets will reduce risk of electric shock.

-2. Avoid body contact with earthed or grounded surfaces such as pipes, radiators, ranges and refrigerators.
-There is an increased risk of electric shock if your body is earthed or grounded.
+Unmodified plugs and matching outlets will reduce risk of electric shock. - 2.
+Avoid body contact with earthed or grounded surfaces such as pipes, radiators, ranges and refrigerators.
+There is an increased risk of electric shock if your body is earthed or grounded. - 3.
+Do not abuse the cord.

-3. Do not expose power tools to rain or wet conditions.
-Water entering a power tool will increase the risk of electric shock.

-4. Do not abuse the cord.
 Never use the cord for carrying, pulling or unplugging the power tool.
 Keep cord away from heat, oil, sharp edges or moving parts.
-Damaged or entangled cords increase the risk of electric shock.

-5. When operating a power tool outdoors, use an extension cord suitable for outdoor use.
-Use of a cord suitable for outdoor use reduces the risk of electric shock.
-6. If operating a power tool in a damp location is unavoidable, use a ground fault circuit interrupter (GFCI) protected supply.
+Damaged or entangled cords increase the risk of electric shock. - 4.
+If operating a power tool in a damp location is unavoidable, use a ground fault circuit interrupter (GFCI) protected supply.
 Use of a GFCI reduces the risk of electric shock.